So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 TITLE OF PROJECT, AUTHOR NAME, SCHOOL, ACADEMIC SESSION, & ROLL NO

-2. Acknowledgment: In this section, you acknowledge the support of your teacher, school, or any person or institution in the completion of the project.
+2. Acknowledgment: In this section, you acknowledge the support of your teacher, school, or any person or institution in completing the project.
 Here is a sample for ready reference.

 3. Certificate: A dually signed certificate has to be there.
 Here’s a sample certificate:

-Note: Reserve the space below the certificate body for seal of the school, and signatures of external examiner & your teacher.
-The entire project is handwritten but feel free to print the certificate.
+Note: You should allot the space below the certificate body for the seal of the school and signatures of the external examiner & your teacher.
+The entire project is handwritten but you can print the certificate.

 4. Index: It’s a content table featuring what’s inside.

-5. The Project Work: Herein, you present the information and shape arguments.
+5. The Project Work: You present the information and shape the arguments herein.
 It starts with an “Introduction” where you introduce the topic and state reasons for opting for it.
-Conclude it with an evidence-based, rational conclusion reached upon analyzing the material presented.
+Conclude it with an evidence-based, rational conclusion upon analyzing the presented material.

-6. Bibliography: Last but not the least, state all references you used in the project.
+6. Bibliography: Last but not least, state all references you used in the project.

 Top History Project for Class 12